Free Kitchen Hacks eBook

 Almond Crusted Salmon with Parmesan

-With a layer of lemon and Dijon mustard underneath a crispy crushed almond and Parmesan crust, this salmon recipe is out of this world in terms of both texture and flavor!
+With a layer of lemon and Dijon mustard underneath a crispy crushed almond and Parmesan crust, this nut-crusted salmon recipe (see also: Pistachio Crusted Salmon!) is out of this world in terms of both texture and flavor!

 hand grabbing wine next to plate of salmon

-If using frozen salmon, thaw first by transferring it from the freezer to the refrigerator the day before, or by placing it in a sealed, airtight bag and putting it in a glass of cool water for 30-60 minutes.
+I use one pound of salmon with the skin on.
+If you’re using frozen salmon, thaw it first by transferring it from the freezer to the refrigerator the day before, or by placing it in a sealed, airtight bag and putting it in a glass of cool water for 30-60 minutes.

 salt, parmesan, dijon mustard, salmon, lemon, crushed almonds, black pepper